mattelisi/PS3192/unsupervised/unsupervised_GMM.revealjs.md

   - The model with the best BIC score is typically selected as the optimal solution.

+## Fitting GMM: Maximum Likelihood & EM Algorithm

+- GMM are fitted by maximizing the probability of observing the data given the model parameters  (_likelihood_).

+- This approach is called **Maximum Likelihood Estimation (MLE)** and underlies many statistical methods (e.g., linear and logistic regression).

+- In practice, GMM likelihood is maximized using the **Expectation-Maximization (EM)** algorithm, an iterative two-step process:

+    1. **E-step (Expectation)**:\
+    Compute the probability (soft assignment) of each data point belonging to each cluster (similar to assigning points to the nearest centroid in $k$-means).

+    2. **M-step (Maximization)**:\
+    Update the cluster parameters (mean, covariance, mixture weight) to maximize the likelihood, given the probabilities computed in the E-step (similar to recalculating cluster centroids in $k$-means).

+- The EM algorithm iterates these two steps until convergence.

 ## Gaussian Mixture Model in R: `mclust` package